joes0451/ADev/ReadMe.txt

 ADev-3.1.3:
     Improved checking Keystore Password info so it can put up Dialog if needed.

+ADev-3.1.4:
+    Improved updating the UI when projects are changed.
+    Improved Select Device.
+    Tried to improve PID logcat output.

 I use it for all of my own development, and try to fix what issues I see,